This country-specific Q&A provides an overview to tax laws and regulations that may occur in The United Kingdom.

 In the UK there may be a difference between the recognition of an entity for tax purposes and the incidence of tax liability.
 A company is a legal entity and pays tax at the corporate level.
 A general partnership is not a legal entity distinct from its partners (except in Scotland) but profits are computed at partnership level and consequent tax is levied at partner level on the individual partner’s share of the profit.
 A limited liability partnership is a legal entity for company law purposes but, provided it is trading, is treated like a general partnership for tax purposes, ie as transparent.

 Trusts can attract income tax, capital gains tax or inheritance tax.
-The tax payable and the person responsible for ensuring the tax is paid largely depends upon the type of trust.
+The tax payable and the person responsible for ensuring the tax is paid largely depend upon the type of trust.

 Are there any special taxation regimes, such as enterprise zones or favourable tax regimes for financial services or co-ordination centres, etc?

 Established in 2012, enterprise zones are designated areas across England that provide tax breaks and government support.
 Examples of the benefits that may be available to businesses located in an enterprise zone are 100% enhanced capital allowances, government support to ensure superfast broadband throughout the zone and up to 100% business rate discount worth up to £275,000 per business over a 5-year period.
 The aims of the regime are to attract foreign investment into the country and to deliver long-term, sustainable growth across England.
-After early success, more enterprise zones are planned to be in place by April 2017.
+New zones were announced in 2016 and 2017 respectively.
+A time limit is imposed on locating one’s business in an Enterprise Zone.
+For example, those planning to locate to one of the Zones which began in April 2017 will need to have located there by March 2022 in order to qualify for a government-backed business rates discount.

 Regulated banking entities in the UK are currently subject to an additional 8% “banking surcharge” in addition to their corporation tax.
 A large part of the financial services sector therefore suffers increased, rather than favourable, taxation.